harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 ![A chaotic pile of 3D printed parts of different colors all on a table.
 It's a mix of cylindrical parts with knurled caps and different connectors—screws, snaps, and twist lock—and rectangular blocks with holes in the middle as well as a couple complete mini whistle stands with only four holes.
 Some parts appear to have failed midway through and are either missing bits or degrade into stringy plastic on one end.](/media/3d-printed-irish-whistle-stand/chaos.jpg)

 Designing the connector between the base and the dowels took the bulk of my design time.
-I must have gone through testing 50 some odd iterations trying different designs and then tuning different parameters of each idea.
-I started off with a screw threads design, took a detour through a twist-and-lock design, before finally settling on the annular snap joint pictured in profile here:
+I must have gone through testing 50 some odd iterations trying different designs, then tuning different parameters of each concept.
+I started with a screw thread design, took a detour through a twist-and-lock mechanism, before finally settling on the annular snap joint pictured in profile here:

 ![2D cutaway diagram of two joined components.
 A green component in the center has ridges on either side that fit into the valleys of the grey components around the perimeter.](/media/3d-printed-irish-whistle-stand/joint.svg)

-Once I settled on the annular snap joint, though, I discovered through stress testing that the tabs on the joint broke too easily.
-One of the downsides of 3D printed components is that they are printed from the bed up[^3] layer by layer.
+Once I settled on the annular snap joint, I discovered through stress testing that the tabs on the joint broke easily.
+One downside of 3D printed components is that they are printed from the bed up[^3] layer by layer.
 Layers fuse together imperfectly, so 3D prints tend to be weak along the layer lines.
-It turned out this was especially true of the matte green filament that I wanted to use for this part, which was disappointing because I preferred it aesthetically for this design to some of the filaments that turned out to be stronger in my testing!
-Fortunately I realized I could still print the cap of the part in the matte filament, but switch midway through the print to a stronger black filament – which would be hidden when the part was engaged.
+It turned out this was especially true of the matte green filament that I wanted to use for this part, which was disappointing because I preferred it aesthetically for this design to some stronger filaments I tested!
+Fortunately I realized I could print the visible cap in the matte, but switch midway through to a stronger black filament – which would be hidden when the part was engaged.

 {% imagegrid %}
 ![A wooden dowel attached to a cylindrical object with a knurled green cap where the cylinder meets the dowel and on the other side a black snap connector.](/media/3d-printed-irish-whistle-stand/joint.jpg)